webarch-coop/ansible-role-nodejs/README.md

 If you use this role please use a tagged release, see [the release notes](https://git.coop/webarch/nodejs/-/releases).

-This role can also be used with the [localhost repo](https://git.coop/webarch/localhost) to install `nodejs` locally.
+This role can also be used with the [localhost repo](https://git.coop/webarch/localhost) to install `node` locally.